-Once you've completed your site analysis, you can begin to design the space.
+Once site analysis has been completed, it's time to connect the program-the functional goals and objectives of a project-to the site through the site design process.
 Consider if you are designing a general area that could include several types of play spaces and features (such as a gross motor play area with a mud kitchen and embankment slide), or do you have a primary focus to your site (i.e., STEAM, pre-K age, or family engagement)?
 A primary focus can still have supporting themes, but it will help to have a primary goal in mind.
 You'll also want to consider the types of play and how you'll define the space both for play and functionality in your design.
 For safety considerations, refer to the Safety section.